sambanova/ai-starter-kit/web_crawled_data_retriever/README.md

     Document transformers are tools used to transform and manipulate documents.
 They take in structured documents as input and apply various transformations to extract specific information or modify the document's content.
 Document transformers can perform tasks such as extracting properties, generating summaries, translating text, filtering redundant documents, and more.
 These transformers are designed to process a large number of documents efficiently and can be used to preprocess data before further analysis or to generate new versions of the documents with desired modifications.

     Langchain Document Transformer [html2text](https://python.langchain.com/docs/integrations/document_transformers/html2text) is used to extract plain and clear text from the HTML documents.
 There are other document transformers like[BeautfulSoup transformer](https://python.langchain.com/docs/integrations/document_transformers/beautiful_soup) available for plain text extraction from HTML included in the LangChain package.
 Depending on the required information you need to extract form websites, this step might require some customization.

+    For cases in which the url retrive remote files this template includes extra file type loading functionality, you can activate or deactivate these loaders listing the filetypes in the [config file](./config.yaml) in the parameter extra_loaders.

+    > Right now it is only avalidable remote **PDF** loading

 3.  **Data splitting:**
     Due to token limits in actual Large language models, once the website's data has been parsed and its content extracted, we need to split the data into chunks of text to be embedded and stored in a vector database.
 This size of the chunk of text depends on the context (sequence) length offered by the model, and generally, larger context lengths result in better performance.
 The method used to split text also has an impact on performance (for instance, making sure there are no word breaks, sentence breaks, etc.).
 The downloaded data is splited using [RecursiveCharacterTextSplitter](https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/recursive_text_splitter).